How long will it take to process my enrollment and when will I receive my ID card?

 What is a waiting period?

-A waiting period is the length of time that a new employee must wait before enrolling in insurance benefits upon joining a company.
-Justworks plans can include either a 30-day or 60-day waiting period.
+A waiting period is the length of time that a new employee must satisfy before becoming benefits-eligible and enrolling in insurance benefits upon joining a company.
+Justworks plans can include a 0-day, 30-day, or 60-day waiting period.

 Who can be a dependent?

-Dependents include a spouse and children, as well domestic partners, if you provide the proper documentation.
+Dependents include a spouse and children, as well as domestic partners if you provide the proper documentation.

 What’s the difference between a copay and coinsurance?

-A copay is the dollar amount an employee has to pay for a specific type of service or visit, regardless of its cost, before the deductible is met.
+A copay is the dollar amount a member has to pay for a specific type of service or visit, regardless of its cost, before the deductible is met.
 Co-insurance is the percentage of costs that a provider will cover once an employee satisfies their deductible.
 (For more information about health insurance terms, you can check out our Health Insurance Glossary).

-FSAs are based on the calendar year.
+FSAs are based on the calendar year, from January 1st to December 31st.
 If the benefit is available to you, open enrollment will occur in December for the following year.
+We'll contact you to let you know when open enrollment is beginning!

 What is an HSA?